multimediaeval/multimediaeval.github.io/_editions/2022/tasks/sportsvideo.md

 Subtask 2 is a more challenging subtask proposed since last year: the goal here is to detect if a stroke has been performed, whatever its classes, and to extract its temporal boundaries.
 The aim is to be able to distinguish between moments of interest in a game (players performing strokes) from irrelevant moments (picking up the ball, having a break…).
 This subtask can be a preliminary step for later recognizing a stroke that has been performed.

 The organizers encourage the use of the method developed for subtask 1 to solve subtask 2.
-Participants are also invited to use the provided baseline as a starting point in their investigation: TBA
+Participants are also invited to use the [provided baseline](https://github.com/ccp-eva/SportTaskME22) as a starting point in their investigation.